intershop/iom-project-archetype/README.md

 ## Maven Repository

 The URL of the Maven repository, providing the IOM build artifacts, is unique for your project.
-You have to adapt *pom.xml* in your project.
+You have to adapt *pom.xml* of your project.
 In file *pom.xml* the URL of the repository with ID *iom-maven-artifacts* has to be replaced with the URL of the according Maven repository of your *Azure DevOps Environment*.

 1. Login into Azure DevOps Environment
 2. Open Artifacts in left menu
 3. Select feed *iom-maven-artifacts*
 4. Click *Connect to Feed*
 5. Select *Maven*
-6. Copy the URL from *pom.xml*, shown on this page, and overwrite the according value in *pom.xml* of your newly created project.
+6. Copy the URL from *pom.xml*, shown on this page, and replace the according value in *pom.xml* of your newly created project.

 # Usage: Typical developer tasks
 **Note:** Basic knowledge about maven build lifecycle is expected at this point.